acailic/acailic.github.io/_notes/oca-chapter-5.md

  - variables and static methods are not overridden and so access to variables and static methods is determined at compile time based on the type of the variable (instead of type of the object referred to by the variable, as is the case with instance methods.)
 In the given code, if you declare b to be of type B i.e. B b = new B();, you can access b.i.

+ - override a static method with a non-static method (and vice-versa) in a class will result in a compilation error.
+Even in case of interfaces, a subinterface not override a default method with a static method.